Imo State: History

-The area encompassing modern-day Imo State has been inhabited for thousands of years by southernIgbo people.
+The area encompassing modern-day Imo State has been inhabited for thousands of years by southern Igbo people.
 The Igbo language serves as a lingua franca throughout the state, alongside English which was adopted during British colonization.
 At the start of the 20th century, the British incorporated the area into the Southern Nigeria Protectorate, which later merged into British Nigeria in 1914.
 After the merger, the area became a centre of anti-colonial resistance during the Women's War.

 After Nigeria secured independence from Britain in 1960, the Imo area was part of Eastern Region until splitting to become part of East Central State in 1967.
 Political instability in Nigeria had worsened significantly by this time and culminated when the former Eastern Region attempted to secede in the three-year long Nigerian Civil War, with present-day Imo forming part of the secessionist Igbo nationalist state Biafra.

 The Imo area was hard-fought over throughout the war, with Owerri and its surrounding areas ending up one of the last Biafra-controlled strongholds by the time Owerri took over from Umuahia as the designated Biafran capital in late 1969.
 The Imo area was eventually captured for good early 1970 in Operation Tail-Wind, during which Nigerian federal forces took the Biafran capital in a final battle that ended the war by prompting negotiations.

 Following the end of the civil war and reunification of Nigeria, East Central State was reinstated until an Imo State was officially formed in 1976 during the Murtala Muhammed regime.
 Fifteen years later, in 1991, the current iteration of Imo State was created when eastern Imo state was sectioned off to form the new Abia State, with the same section being split up further in 1996 to merge with a section of Enugu State to form present-day Ebonyi State.

 Meetings for Imo State creation took place in Ngwoma and began shortly after the war ended in 1970, chaired by Eze S. E. Onukogu.
 The state is named after the Imo River, which flows through Imo State and multiple other southeastern Nigerian states before emptying into the Atlantic Ocean.

 People from the Imo State area have a long history of resisting threats to their peace and way of life.
 There were multiple agitations against British colonial policies, such as during the Women's War, and the area served as a centre of Biafra resistance until the very end of the Nigerian Civil War.
 There have also been more recent statewide protests, such as the anti-cult Otokoto riots of 1996 in response to serial kidnappings and murders occurring in Imo at the time, and the more recent #EndSARS protests in 2020, as well as the participation of some young indigenes in regional militias operating throughout Southeastern Nigeria.
 However, despite intermittent unrest, Imo State has fast growing population and industrialization and an excellent Human Development Index ranking among Nigerian states.